top of page

 Active and progressive versus passive and conservative

 Science works in different ways to actively try to get an answer to a question.
 If after 15 years the given answer needs an update or a complete change because of new findings, as science is a progressive field that is not worried about admitting or removing wrong approaches, it will not hesitate to do so.
-What the Quran and the Muslim community do is have a book full of statements and wait passively for outside active work, to put like a sticker one of the answers of, for example, science, onto a statement in their book to make the specific verse valid, less complicated, or miraculous.
+What the Quran and the Muslim community do, is have a book full of statements and wait passively for outside active work, to put like a sticker one of the answers of, for example, science, onto a statement in their book to make that specific verse valid, less complicated, or miraculous.

 Before starting: the essentials